Blogs

 • Handrails on both sides: 34 to 38 inches high, full length

-• Edge guards: 2 to 4 inch raised sides stop wheel slip-offs
+• Edge guards: 2 to 4 inch raised sides that stop wheel slip-offs

 • Level landings: 60 inches minimum at the top and bottom of the ramp